 Under the Agreement, a European public authority - Europol - assesses whether the data requested in any given case are necessary for the fight against terrorism and its financing.
 Europol also verifies that each request is tailored as narrowly as possible to minimise the amount of data requested.
 If a request for data does not meet these conditions, no data can be transferred under the Agreement.

 The Agreement also empowers the EU to undertake a significant review of all its aspects.
 A first such review took place in February 2011, followed by a Commission report [296 KB] in March.
 The second report was published in December 2012.
-In addition, the Commission has appointed an independent overseer who monitors, on a permanent basis, all TFTP searches and the respect of privacy and data security safeguards.
+The report (and its annex) on the third review which was conducted in April 2014 was adopted on 11 August 2014.

 A United States government program to access the SWIFT transaction database, revealed by The New York Times ...